-All labs must have internal posting of the GT Emergency Procedures for lab accidents and emergencies; MSDS Information availability; and Hazardous Waste Pick Up information see: http://www.ehs.gatech.edu/chemical/LabSignInt.php for downloadable copies of these posters.
+All labs must have internal posting of the GT Emergency Procedures for lab accidents and emergencies; SDS Information availability; and Hazardous Waste Pick Up information see https://ehs.gatech.edu/chemical/documents for downloadable copies of these posters as well as the Barcode Request feature on EHSA website (ehsa.gatech.edu).
 In open lab areas it is acceptable to post this information so as to be accessible to several different labs.